Jell-O: Manufacturing and tourism

 As of 2012, LeRoy, New York, is known as the home of Jell-O and has the only Jell-O Museum in the world, located on the main road through the small town.
 Jell-O was manufactured here until General Foods closed the plant in 1964 and relocated manufacturing to Dover, Delaware.
 The Jell-O Gallery museum is operated by the Le Roy Historical Society at the Le Roy House and Union Free School, listed on the National Register of Historic Places in 1997.

 At the museum, visitors can learn about the history of the dessert from its inception.
 Visitors starting on East Main Street, follow Jell-O Brick Road, whose stones are inscribed with the names of former factory employees.
 The museum offers looks at starting materials for Jell-O, such as sturgeon bladder and calves' hooves, and various molds.

-The Jell-O plant in Mason City, Iowa, produces America's supply of ready-to-eat Jell-O gelatin dessert and pudding cups.
+The Jell-O plant (Kraft Heinz) in Mason City, Iowa, produces America's supply of ready-to-eat Jell-O gelatin dessert and pudding cups.

 Advertising

 Jell-O's early advertising campaign, initially directed by William E. Humelbaugh and later Frank LaBounty, first appeared in the Ladies' Home Journal in 1904.
 The print ads were often accompanied by recipes and color illustrations and became very popular.
 Artists such as Rose O'Neill, Maxfield Parrish, Coles Phillips, Norman Rockwell, Linn Ball, and Angus MacDonall contributed to the campaign.
 Franklin King, working for ad agency Dauchy Company, depicted his daughter Elizabeth in many of the illustrations, making her the recognizable "Jell-O Girl".

 Jack Benny's top-rated radio program began its Jell-O sponsorship in 1934.
 The show did not break for commercials; instead, announcer Don Wilson incorporated speeches about Jell-O into the program at appropriate places, to Jack's feigned comic annoyance.
-The first show originated the five-note "J-E-L-L-O!" jingle retained in Jell-O's later advertising..
+The first show originated the five-note "J-E-L-L-O!" jingle retained in Jell-O's later advertising.
 Lucille Ball's My Favorite Husband, the radio predecessor to TV's I Love Lucy, was another popular program sponsored by Jell-O for much of its 124-episode run, beginning January 7, 1949.
 Ball's character Liz Cooper often opened the program with the lively greeting, "Jell-O, everybody!"